jgustavoas/fully-animated-details-element-using-pure-CSS-only/README.md

     max-height: 576px; /* Set a max-height value enough to show all the content */ }
 ```
 In the CSS, the selector `input:checked + details` selects a `<details>` element that immediately follows a checked input element.
-On the other hand, the selector `details:has(input:checked)` selects a `<details>` element that has a checked input element as a child.
+On the other hand, the selector `details:has(input:checked)` selects a `<details>` element that has a checked input element as a descendant.

-The difference between the two approaches is that the checkbox input must come immediately before the `<details>` element in the first approach, and the checkbox must be a child of the `<details>` element in the second approach.
+The difference between the two approaches is that the checkbox input must come immediately before the `<details>` element in the first approach, and the checkbox must be a descendant of the `<details>` element in the second approach.

 Inside the `<summary>` tag of the `<details>` element , place a `<label>` that toggles the checkbox: